SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 In practice, this means that most custom data constructs should be classes, not structures.

 ..
-TODO: talk about "AnyObject", and how it can be used as a type for a named value that can hold an instance of any object type (including Cocoa classes).

-..
 QUESTION: what's the deal with tuples and reference types / value types?

 ..
 TODO: Tim has suggested using Window as a good example here –